dpa99c/cordova-plugin-gemini-x/README.md

 var chatHistory = [
   {
     isUser: true,
+    parts:[
+      {
+        type: 'text',
-    text: 'What do you think of this image?',
+        content: 'What do you think of this image?'
-    imageUris: ['file:///path/to/image/on/device/1.jpg']
+      },
+      {
+        type: 'image',
+        content: {
+          uri: 'file:///path/to/image/on/device/1.jpg',
+          mimeType: 'image/jpeg'
+        }
+      }
+    ]
   },
   {
     isUser: false,